What Are Google Search Essentials?

 2 Include Keywords in Your Content

-Google recommends including relevant words and phrases your target audience will likely search for in your content.
-You should place the keywords at strategic locations like your title, main headings, alt text, link text, and within the content.
+Google recommends including relevant words and phrases that your target audience is likely to search for in your content.
+You should place these keywords at strategic locations, such as in your title, main headings, alt text, link text, and within the content.

 This helps Google understand the topic and context of the content, making it more likely to appear in relevant search results.
-However, you should ensure the keywords flow with the rest of your content; otherwise, it may sound unnatural and be regarded as keyword stuffing.
+However, ensure that the keywords flow naturally with the rest of your content; otherwise, it may sound unnatural and be perceived as keyword stuffing.

 3 Include Internal Links in Your Content

-Google recommends that you include internal links in your content.
-These links help Google to find other content on your site and understand the structure of your site and the relationship between different pages.
+Google recommande y compris internal links dans your content.
+These links help Google to find other content on your site, understand your site structure, and understand the relationship between different pages on your site.

-These links also help visitors navigate your site, discover related content, and stay engaged longer.
-However, you should ensure the internal links to content you want in search results are crawlable.
+These links also help visitors navigate your site, discover related content, and stay engaged for longer periods.
+However, you should ensure the internal links to the content you want in search results are crawlable.

 4 Inform Others About Your Site